 Day 5 (Tue, Oct 11): Bobo Dioulasso-San, MALI (6hr/ 280 km)

-Leave early for drive via Sikasso to San. arrive in the afternoon and visit the adobe mosque of San.
+Leave early for a drive via Sikasso to San. arrive in the afternoon and visit the adobe mosque of San.
 Overnight in San

 Day 6 (Wed, Oct 12): San-Djenne (2.5hr/ 130 km north of San)-Segou (5hr/ 315km east of Segou).
-Drive to Djenne to see the Grand mosque (UNESCO world heritage site), weekly market, the manuscripts library and the Tomb of Djenpo.
+Drive to Djenne to see the Grand Mosque (UNESCO World Heritage site), weekly market, the manuscripts library and the Tomb of Djenpo.
 After lunch, continue to Segou.
 Watch the sunset.

 Overnight in Segou